 There has been increased uncertainty with respect to the future of North Korea's political leadership under Kim Jong-un.
 In recent years, there have also been heightened security concerns stemming from North Korea's nuclear weapons and long-range missile programmes.
 While North Korea's Kim Jong-un from time to time appears to enter into constructive dialogue with other world leaders, there can be no assurance that the level of tension on the Korean peninsula and within the region will not escalate in the future.
 Any further increase in tension could have a material adverse effect on the economies of certain countries in Northeast Asia, including, without limitation, those of South Korea and Japan.
 In addition, there are existing territorial disputes between China and a number of its neighbouring countries over ownership of certain islands, atolls and "maritime features" in the South China Sea.
 Escalation of territorial disputes could adversely impact the security and stability of the region.
-Any further increase in tension could have a material adverse in tension could have a material adverse in tension could have a material adverse in tension of the region.
 Any further increase in tension could have a material adverse effect on the economies of the countries in which CVC PES may invest.